diaxz12/BUILDING-AND-DEPLOYING-AI-AGENTS---Part-2/classes/class-05-deployment-interfaces/demos/fastapi-agent-service/README.md

 1. Add `LANGFUSE_PUBLIC_KEY`, `LANGFUSE_SECRET_KEY`, and (optionally) `LANGFUSE_HOST`/`LANGFUSE_ENVIRONMENT` to `.env`.
 2. Restart `uvicorn` and make another `/chat` request.
 3. Go to the Langfuse dashboard and confirm a trace named `fastapi.chat` appears.
 The trace captures the user message, final reply, and whether the agent called a tool.
-   - The app now uses Langfuse's `@observe` decorator to capture inputs/outputs automatically.
-If traces do not appear, double-check your Langfuse keys.

 ## Deploying the API to Render (free tier)